 - Get medical care.
 You will have to visit an employer-approved doctor for your work-related injuries.
 Your employer should give you a list of physicians from which to choose.
 The only exception to the employer-approved doctor mandate is if your accident was an emergency situation.
 In this case, you can receive temporary care from any physician or facility.

 - File a claim with the State Board of Workers’ Compensation (SBWC).
 Although not legally mandated, it is highly advisable to have a lawyer review your case prior to filing.
-The Bader Law Firm will make sure you do not make any mistakes on your claim and that you get the full amount of benefits to which you are entitled.
+Bader Scott Injury Lawyers will make sure you do not make any mistakes on your claim and that you get the full amount of benefits to which you are entitled.

 - Set up a consultation with us.
 We want to go over your case with you so you are prepared for whatever lay ahead.
 Read on to learn how we help our clients manage their cases and prove that they deserve benefits, even if the workers’ compensation insurance company denies their claim.